Medically reviewed by Drugs.com. Last updated on Jul 6, 2023.

 - Get out in the daylight in the new time zone.
 Exposure to natural light may help you adapt to the new environment more quickly.

 Melatonin generally does not cause serious side effects, although there is little information on its long-term safety.
-Possible short-term side effects include daytime sleepiness, dizziness, headache, disorientation and loss of appetite and nausea.
+Possible short-term side effects include daytime sleepiness, dizziness, headache, disorientation, loss of appetite, and nausea.
 Melatonin is considered a nutritional supplement, and therefore it is not closely regulated.

 Prescription medications, such as benzodiazepines, may help decrease jet lag.
 This is particularly true for people who have difficulty falling asleep after traveling to a very different time zone.

 Usually, it is not necessary to call a doctor to treat jet lag.
 However, you should call a health care professional if symptoms have not cleared up within two weeks.